St. Paul DWI Lawyer

 The number of DWI arrests in Minnesota declined by almost 40% between 2006 and 2015.
 This is due to public education efforts, stringent legal and administrative punishments, and increased efforts by law enforcement to identify problem drivers.
 Despite these improvements, 95 people still died on Minnesota roads in 2015 from accidents caused by impaired driving.

 Don’t let your night on the town turn into a nightmare.
-If drinks are a part of your plans, use these tips to make sure your adult fun stays legal, and safe for everyone.
-In order to avoide a DWI, make a few decisions before you leave home so you can enjoy your party.
+If drinks are part of your plans, use these tips to ensure your adult fun stays legal and safe for everyone.
+To avoid a DWI, make a few decisions before you leave home so you can enjoy your party.

 The safest way to have fun with friends is to choose a designated driver.
 One selfless soul agrees to stay sober all night to ensure a guaranteed safe, comfortable, and convenient ride home for the rest of the group.
 Rotate duties for regular get-togethers, so no one feels left out.
 Plan your trip using public transportation.

-More obscure locations may require a little walking, but it’s worth it to avoid years of expensive legal problems.
-Check schedules before your trip, and give yourself plenty of time to make connections and find stops.
+More obscure locations may require a bit of walking, but it’s worth it to avoid years of expensive legal issues.
+Check your schedules before your trip and allow yourself plenty of time to make connections and find stops.
 Call a cab.
 Make the trip budget-friendly by sharing the ride with others.
-Be aware that extra stops and passengers sometimes incur additional fees.
+Please note that extra stops and passengers may incur additional fees.

-By avoiding a DWI conviction you also bypass life-changing tragedy and years of wasted potential.
+By avoiding a DWI conviction, you also bypass life-changing tragedy and years of wasted potential.
 With over 70 years of experience in Minnesota law, Rogosheske, Rogosheske & Atkins has the knowledge to guide you through the DWI process.
-Contact the St. Paul DWI attorneys at our St. Paul office to discuss your DWI case.

 Protect Your Future with Experienced DUI Defense Attorneys